armno/testing-angular-with-karma/readme.md

 ### In general
 - PhantomJS can be also used instead of Chrome in karma config.
 - The tutorial writes code first then test.
-I should (and actually am doing) write test first then code after, which is OK since the article is not about TDD but about setting Karma with Angular project.
+I should (and actually was doing) write test first then code after, which is OK since the article is not about TDD but about setting Karma with Angular project.
 - I typed literally every single charater in code examples.
 And eventually found some typos.
 Typing along instead of copy and paste really helps.

 armno - 2014.11.25